la2050/archive/_projects/2014/college-bound.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Learn” metrics?:
+    - >-
+      Percentage of community college students completing a certificate, degree, or transfer-related program in six years
+    - Youth unemployment and underemployment
+    - District-wide graduation rates
+    - HS student proficiency in English & Language Arts and Math
+    - Academic Performance Index scores
+    - College matriculation rates
   impact_metrics: >-
     Just 12 years ago, half of our teen Club members were not graduating – in June 2013, 98% graduated on time and 97% of those are going onto 4-year